As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 And last but not least, you will see the sharpest part of the High Junk Peak hike when you are facing south.
 And the view of the actual peak is quite impressive (and scary at the same time)!

 The top of the High Junk Peak trail looks pretty sharp and pointy.
-The whole time I was looking at the peak, I was thinking to myself: “really?
-I am going up there?
-But it’s so sharp!”
+The whole time I was looking at the peak, I was thinking to myself: “Really?
+Am I going up there?
+It looks so steep!”
+And from this vantage point, the trail looks like it is going straight up.
+Yikes!

 Climbing up to the summit of High Junk Peak

-After the plateau area, the trail takes you straight up the mountain.
+The trail does get steeper, but gradually.
+It starts with a plateau and then a rocky path up to the High Junk Peak summit.
 This is the part where you will physically climb to the top.
 At this point, you may want to wear your gloves because you will need to use your hands to balance yourself.

-This is perhaps the hardest part of High Junk Peak Hike, especially if you are not used to the idea of literally climbing up a mountain.
-But the good news is, the climbing part is not that long.
-It takes about 10 minutes or so to get to the top.
+The ascent might seem challenging, especially if you are not used to the idea of literally climbing up a mountain.
+But the good news is that the climb is only about 10 minutes to the top.

 The top of High Junk Peak hike

-At 344m, High Junk Peak is not one of the tallest mountains in Hong Kong, not even close!
-But it has one of the best 360-degree aerial views of Kowloon, New Territories and Hong Kong Island.
+At 344m, High Junk Peak offers one of the best 360-degree aerial views of Kowloon, the New Territories, and Hong Kong Island.
 Since this is the only mountain range in the area, you can see panoramic views on all sides.

-At the very top, there is a flat area with a triangulation station.
+There is a flat area with a triangulation station at the very top.
 The actual standing area isn’t that big.
-I went on a weekday and there were a few people at the top so it didn’t feel crowded at all.
+I went on a weekday, and there were a few people at the top, so it didn’t feel crowded at all.

-And I don’t typically like heights.
-I had concerns about hiking up High Junk Peak because it is pretty high, steep and the top area is pretty narrow.
-But I felt okay and didn’t freak out or anything.
+I don’t typically like heights.
+I had concerns about hiking up High Junk Peak because it is pretty high, steep, and the top area is pretty narrow.
+But I felt okay and didn’t freak out.
 Perhaps it helped that there weren’t that many people up there.
-Just a FYI if you have anxiety about heights.
+Just a FYI, if you have anxiety about heights.

 Descending High Junk Peak trail

-I thought going down High Junk Peak was harder.
-But I took my time going down the rocky stairs, and it didn’t last more than 20 minutes.
+I thought going down High Junk Peak was harder than climbing up.
+But I took my time going down the rocky stairs, and it took about 20 minutes.

-Keep going down until you reach the junction between the High Junk Peak Trail meets the High Junk Peak Country Trail.
-At this point, follow the signs pointing to Tai Miu, which will also take you back onto the High Junk Peak Country Trail.
+Keep going down until you reach the junction between the High Junk Peak Trail and the High Junk Peak Country Trail.
+Essentially, you keep going down and follow the signs pointing to Tai Miu, which will also take you back onto the High Junk Peak Country Trail.

 Views of Clear Water Bay